WebBooks/wbb/README.md

 ```
 to execute all wbb tasks.

+## Caveats:

+The `build/*` directory contents are ignored by git - the reasoning for this is that the binary blobs cause problems for authors when merging in new versions of stuff from upstream (the Web Books repository).

 ## Self-Promotion
 Like wbb?
 Follow the repo on [Github](https://github.com/WebBooks/wbb).
 Any open questions?
 Follow Pascal Precht on [Github](http://github.com/PascalPrecht) and [Twitter](http://twitter.com/PascalPrecht).